forresttindall/RGB-JHewitt-Wardriver/README.md

 # RGB JHewitt Wardriver

+### This is still in testing...
+Use at your own risk

 Enhanced Rev3 Wardriver with RGB LEDs: A modified version of Hewitt's wardriver, now with added functionality.

 ## Enhanced Wardriver with RGB LEDs